 After experiencing the long-term devastation caused by Hurricane Irma on several other Caribbean islands, I wasn’t sure what to expect when our tiny plane touched down on St. Barths.
 But then our smiling driver whisked us away, and the island’s magic, style, and mystique washed over us as soon as we saw the impossibly blue water of the Grand Cul de Sac through the chic and welcoming red doors of Le Sereno.

 But there was no guarantee of Le Sereno’s happy return after Irma ripped through in September 2017.
 In fact, the hotel suffered substantial damage that forced its closure, and reconstruction took over a year.
-I was one of the lucky ones who visited shortly after it reopened in December 2018.
+I was one of the lucky ones who visited shortly after it reopened.